-There are certain circumstances in which this right can be denied, such as if releasing the information might cause serious harm to the physical or mental health of the pupil or another individual, or if it would mean releasing exam marks before they are officially announced.
+There is no automatic parental right of access to the educational record in academies but the Trust will review each request on a case-by-case basis.
+There are certain circumstances in which this right will be denied, such as if releasing the information might cause serious harm to the physical or mental health of the pupil or another individual, or if it would mean releasing exam marks before they are officially announced.